hallaji/dotfiles/README.md

 ### 1. Cloning Dotfiles

-This command checks for a repository slug in `FRESH_LOCAL_SOURCE` environemnt variable and tries to clone it into `~/.dotfiles`.
-This means that the entire dotfiles can be set up on a brand new machine by simply running the command below.

-> **Note:** If you have forked the repo, just specify your forked repo in `FRESH_LOCAL_SOURCE` variable.

 ```shell
 ❯ FRESH_LOCAL_SOURCE=hallaji/dotfiles bash -c "`curl -sL https://get.freshshell.com`"
 ```

-The `fresh` command is now available to run globally and will symlink your further editions from `~/.dotfiles` to your home directory.
+This command checks for a repository slug in `FRESH_LOCAL_SOURCE` environment variable and tries to clone it into `~/.dotfiles`.
+The entire dotfiles can be set up on a brand new machine by simply running the command above.

 ### 2. Brewing Dependencies

-A fresh Brewfile is symlinked into home directory `~/.Brewfile`.
-Install and upgrade all the dependencies using the command below.

 ```shell
 ❯ brew bundle --global
 ```

+A fresh Brewfile is now symlinked into home directory `~/.Brewfile` and facilitates global dependencies installation.

-### 3. Freshing Dotfiles with Environment Variables
+### 3. Loading Environment Variables

-Make a copy of `.envrc.example` to `.envrc` under `~/.dotfiles` and set your own values.
-Then, load variables into your environemnt using a tool like [direnv](https://direnv.net).

 ```shell
 ❯ cd ~/.dotfiles